 Tickell, P. (2020, March 25).
 Communities essential guide to digital tools for mutual aid groups: A toolkit for grassroots communities needing to move their work into the digital realm for the first time.
 Medium. https://medium.com/digitalfund/communities-essential-guide-to-digital-tools-for-mutual-aid-groups-c1664d30b525

 Thank you to the following MSW students who came together, in the midst of a public health crisis, to assist in this initiative.
-Their leadership, generosity, flexibility, and willingness to step into the unknown contributed to the project's success.
-They provided a critical perspective, and helped to shape our understanding of the role this model of peer-led mutual aid can play in supporting students and practitioners.
+Their leadership, generosity, flexibility and willingness to step into the unknown contributed to the project's success.
+They provided critical perspective and helped to shape our understanding of the role this model of peer-led mutual aid can play in supporting students and practitioners.